 Membership and Equipment

-You become a member of an ARCSA/AA affiliated Club.
+Become a member of an ARCSA/AA affiliated Club.

-You start beginner level shooting at club-run sessions.
+Start beginner level shooting at Club-run sessions.

-You start shooting competition rounds in practice with other Club members to build a better understanding of what’s involved in a competition, how to score, timing, etc.
+Start shooting competition rounds in practice with other Club members to build a better understanding of what’s involved in a competition, how to score, timing, etc.

-You shoot 1-3 sessions per week and begin to move into competition distances.
+Shoot 1-3 sessions per week and begin to move into competition distances.

-You shoot 2-5 sessions per week and demonstrate competency at competition distances.
+Shoot 2-5 sessions per week and demonstrate competency at competition distances.

 State Development Program

-For archers wanting to progress their level of competition, at either a State, national or international level, State Development Programs will provide coaching to you and, should you wish, support your campaign to be selected in further High Performance Squads.
+For archers wanting to progress their level of competition, at either a State, National or International level, State Development Programs will provide coaching to you and, should you wish, support your campaign to be selected in further High Performance Squads.
 You also begin to understand how to analyse your own technique and become more independent.

-You have at least a Blue level Classification.
+Have attained at least a Blue level Classification.

 State High Performance Squad

-You have demonstrated you are one of the best in the State!
+Have demonstrated you are one of the best in the State!
 Your participation in the State Development program will include assisting you in determining a suitable training program.

-You regularly shoot 3-6 days a week at this stage.
+Regularly shoot 3-6 days a week at this stage.

-You have at least a Red level Classification and be eligible for selection for State Teams.
+Have attained at least a Red level Classification and be eligible for selection for State Teams.

 AA Regional Development Program (AARDP)

-You gain access to further development and the opportunity to travel.
+Gain access to further development and the opportunity to travel.
 AARDP squad prepares athletes both physically and mentally for the rigours of training as an elite Archer.

 AA High Performance Program (AAHPP)

-You are selected to the Archery Australia High Performance Program (AAHPP).
+Selected to the Archery Australia High Performance Program (AAHPP).